Shihao-H/Trip-Planning-App/sprint1.md

 each other, and worked together to become more apt with the programs and processes being used.
 Since that meeting, things have been going much more smoothly.*
-* *Learning the ins and outs of Intellij took the team time to understand towards the beginning of the sprint, especially Github integration.
-Each member did a great job of following our values and shared with others what they had learned to help the team succeed.*
+* *Learning the ins and outs of Intellij took the team time to understand towards the beginning of the sprint, especially Github integration.*

 ## Retrospective